CanastaWiki/Canasta-Documentation/README.md

-The image is also configured to automatically run the `update.php` script on start, so if you enable some extension that adds its own database tables (like `Semantic Mediawiki`), you can add the DB tables by either restarting the stack via `docker-compose restart, or just running the `update.php` script like so:
+The image is also configured to automatically run the `update.php` script on start, so if you enable some extension that adds its own database tables (like `Semantic Mediawiki`), you can add the DB tables by either restarting the stack via `docker-compose restart`, or just running the `update.php` script like so:

 ```bash